BernardoNilson/BernardoNilson/README.md

 ## 👋 Hey, I’m @BernardoNilson!
 Nice to meet you!
-- 📚 Nowdays, I'm studyng Computer Science at PUCRS
+- 📚 Currently, I'm studyng Computer Science at PUCRS
 - 🌱 Also, focusing in these tools:
  <p>